Bedrock-OSS/bedrock-wiki/docs/scripting/game-tests.md

 # Game Tests

 ::: tip
-contents='The GameTest framework requires you to activate **"Enable GameTest Framework"** in your world settings and you must be using **Minecraft 1.16.210.60 beta or above**'
+contents='The GameTest framework requires you to activate **"Enable GameTest Framework"** in your world settings, and you must be using **Minecraft 1.16.210.60 beta or above**'
 :::

-GameTests are a new feature which allow developers to create unit tests to make it easier to test if game mechanics work.
-They are created with javascript files in the behavior pack folder and each file can register multiple GameTests.
-Each GameTest must also have an .mcstructure file in the `BP/structures` folder.
+GameTests are a new feature that allows developers to create unit tests to make it easier to test if game mechanics work.
+They are built with javascript files in the behavior pack folder, and each file can register multiple GameTests.
+Each GameTest must also have a .mcstructure file in the `BP/structures` folder.

 It is recommended that your GameTests go in the `BP/scripts/gametests` directory.